wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

     The Kibana plugin installation process may take several minutes.
 Please wait patiently.

+    While installing the Wazuh app, Kibana needs about 2.2GB of memory.

+    Once installed, Kibana doesn't need more than the default Node.js memory limit (1.6GB).

 3. **Optional.** Kibana will only listen on the loopback interface (localhost) by default.
 To set up Kibana to listen on all interfaces, edit the file ``/etc/kibana/kibana.yml`` uncommenting the setting ``server.host``.
 Change the value to:

   .. code-block:: yaml